OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira-align.md

 ## Project Selection

-*For Jira Align system, user can organize their data at different levels, i.e., Enterprise, Portfolio or Program [as defined below].
+* For Jira Align system, user can organize their data at different levels, i.e., Enterprise, Portfolio or Program [as defined below].
 Different entities can reside on different levels, for e.g., the Epic can belong to Program while Objective can belong to Portfolio.
-For more details on Project entity, please refer to [[#Entity Details | Entity Details]] section.*
+For more details on Project entity, please refer to [Entity Details](#entity-details) section.

 * **Enterprise**
   * **Portoflio**